Devansh176/AWS-Face-Recognition/Readme.md

-# Project 2: Edge-Based Face Recognition Pipeline
+# Project: Edge-Based Face Recognition Pipeline

 This repository implements a distributed face recognition pipeline using AWS IoT Greengrass, AWS Lambda, and supporting services (SQS, ECR).
 It extends the serverless solution from Part I by moving face detection to the edge (Greengrass Core) and keeping face recognition in the cloud.